Student Retention - Can Sustainable Lounge Furniture Really Help?

 Do you want to increase your school's overall student retention?

-Are you interested in finding some fresh solutions for informal learning spaces that feature stylish and comfortable upholstered chairs and sofas?
+Are you interested in finding some fresh solutions for informal learning spaces?

-If you do, then give us a call.
-We’ve got creative ideas galore and can help you design the kind of spaces your students will return to again and again.
+Give us a call or email us at firstname.lastname@example.org.
+Let's design the kind of spaces your students will return to again and again.

 (Photo by Tim Gouw on Unsplash, Helena Lopes on Unsplash)